brianpos/sdc-by-example/1.Basics/terminology.md

 This is one of the more common form of terminology usage.
 The codings are defined locally in the questionnaire, and are not expected to be available on any terminology server.
-This is a good way to include a small value set that is not expected to change often, and is not shared.
+This is a good way to include a small value set that is not expected to change often, and is not shared (internally or externally).

 The codes _could_ come from a real code-system and ideally would as that would help with interoperability, enabling mapping to other more common code systems.

+This option can make working with the data entered in the form more difficult to work with as other tooling will not be able to easily map the codes to other code systems.

 ```json
 {